Consider the many scenarios in which author services could be advantageous to you, regardless of where you are in your career.

 A brochure is a useful marketing tool to promote a product or service to potential customers.

-- Brochures can be handed out to people on a one-to-one basis, mailed, or kept at specific places.
+Brochures can be handed out to people on a one-to-one basis, mailed, or kept at specific locations.

 There are various types of brochures, and each one can have a unique design.